matrix-org/matrix-spec-proposals/proposals/0000-takedown-recommendation.md

 + Applied to a server: The user is not allowed to send invites to users on the server.
-Any associated media is quarantined or removed, if the user is resident then the user is considered for deactivation.
+Any associated media is quarantined or removed, if the user is resident then the user is considered for deactivation or suspension.

 If the entity of the rule is a room:

 + Applied to a user: The user is parted from the room, and be unable to rejoin it.
-An invitations to the room are rejected or ignored.
+Any invitations to the room are hidden and ignored.
+Any media associated with the room are purged from local storage or caches.

 + Applied to a room: No-op because a room can't take itself down.